 Los Gatos Creek County Park trails and ponds — Campbell, CA

-Good to know: fishing ponds, creek access, trails, casting ponds, picnic areas, wildlife habitat, restrooms.
+Good to know: fishing ponds, creek access, trails, casting ponds, picnic areas, wildlife habitat.

 Parent tip: Parking is free and easy on weekdays.
 The trail toward the north end of the park links to the broader Los Gatos Creek Trail — good for families with bikes or older kids who want more distance.
 The creek level is most interesting in winter and spring when water is running.